leebenson/conform/README.md

 `import "github.com/leebenson/sanitize"`

-Add a `sanitize` tag to your structs, for all of the string fields that you want Sanitize to work on.
-Add the name of the tag in double quotes, and separate multiple tags with commas.
+Add a `sanitize` tag to your structs, for all of the string fields that you want Sanitize to transform.
+Add the name of the transform (known as the "tag") in double quotes, and separate multiple tags with commas.
 Example: `sanitize:"trim,lowercase"`

 To format in place, pass your struct pointer to `sanitize.Strings`.